microsoft/rushstack/libraries/ts-command-line/README.md

 | choice | `--color red` | `string` | The argument is must be a string from a list of allowed choices (similar to an enum). |
 | string list | `-o file1.txt -o file2.txt` | `string[]` | The argument is a text string.
 The parameter can be specified multiple times to build a list. |

-Other parameter kinds can be implemented if requested.
-However, keeping the grammar simple and systematic tends to produce more a intuitive command line for users.
+Other parameter kinds could be implemented if requested.
+That said, keeping your CLI grammar simple and systematic makes it easier for users to learn.

 ## Scaffold Model